 The houses demonstrate the important Commonwealth repatriation initiative to provide affordable housing for returned servicemen and their families after World War I and associated with the change to the scheme from 1921 when the War Service Homes Commission stopped building houses and instead had homes built under contract.
 Collectively, the houses demonstrate the approach of using standard designs to ensure the houses could be built economically and efficiently and to achieve visual cohesion when built as a group, but varied in appearance to avoid repetition.
 Together with the brick homes constructed by the Commission elsewhere in Moreland the houses demonstrate the range of house types provided by the scheme.
 (Criteria A & D)

 The houses are aesthetically significant for the simple designs that feature the restrained use of Arts & Crafts materials and details to provide variety and visual interest.
 These include the deep eaves and window hoods with visible rafters supported by timber brackets, and consistent and varied use of timber shingles as a decorative feature.
 (Criterion E)

-Heritage Study/Consultant Moreland - Keeping Brunswick's heritage: A Report on the Review of the Brunswick Conservation Study, Context Pty Ltd, 1990; Moreland - Moreland City Council: Local Heritage Places Review, Context Pty Ltd, 2004; Moreland - Moreland Heritage Gaps Study 2017, Context Pty Ltd, 2017;
+Heritage Study/Consultant Moreland - Keeping Brunswick's heritage: A Report on the Review of the Brunswick Conservation Study, Context Pty Ltd, 1990; Moreland - Moreland City Council: Local Heritage Places Review, Context Pty Ltd, 2004; Moreland - Moreland Heritage Gaps

+Study 2017, Context Pty Ltd, 2017;

 Construction dates 1922,

-Other Names War Service Homes,

-Hermes Number 56556
+Hermes Number 56598

+Property Number

 Physical Description 1

-Californian Bungalow - Standard design same as (and more intact than) 1 Waihi Avenue, which is already included in the HO.

-Physical Conditions

-Good

-Integrity

-Intact
+Californian Bungalow.
+One of three intact examples of a standard design found in this area along with 5 Akeroa Avenue and 230 Stewart Street.

 Physical Description 2

 The War Service Timber Houses serial listing comprises 2 & 5 Akeroa Avenue, 1 Pareora Avenue, 169, 183 & 230 Stewart Street, 1 Temuka Avenue and 1 & 5 Timaru Avenue, The houses are detached timber bungalows in garden settings, modest in scale and character, built with similar materials and architectural elements displaying Arts & Crafts influences in a range of standard designs.
 Common design elements include:

--Walls of weatherboard.